Hrithika22/Hrithika22/README.md

-👋 Hello, I'm Hrithika Gowlikar, an aspiring Software Development Engineer.
+👋 Hello, I'm Hrithika, an aspiring Software Development Engineer.
 🚀 Currently honing my skills in Java, Spring Boot, HTML, CSS, JavaScript, ReactJS, MySQL, MongoDB, I'm eager to collaborate with like-minded professionals and explore new opportunities in the tech industry.

 📫 Feel free to reach out to me for collaboration, networking, related to software development, engineering, and technology.